mswkhan27/localizer-fault-report/README.md

 # localizer-fault-report

-multiply2.py program.
+multiply.py program.

-- Contains 2 Bugs in two methods (each of them).
+- Contains 1 Bugs in one method.
-- Report contains Call Graph, Annotated CFGs, Heatmap, Suspiciousness Table.